andrewhowdencom/website/site/content/blog/getting-magento-1.9-up-on-kubernetes.rst

   kind: "Service"
   apiVersion: "v1"
   metadata:
+    # The name will form the first part of the URL that we can find our service
+    # at.
     name: "cache"
+    # The namespace is the same namespace we specified earlier, and will form
+    # the next part of the URL we will query
     namespace: "m1onk8s-littleman-co"
     annotations:
+      # I like monitoring services with Prometheus.
+This means "Find and scrape"
+      # this endpoint for metrics
       prometheus.io/scrape: "true"
     labels:
+      # These labels are how this service decides what to route traffic to.
+They
+      # should be a matching set as the ones defined in the deployment earlier.
+      # Note: These labels work on an "everything that matches" basis.
+If you
+      # have another service that routes to "applicaton: redis", it will Also
+      # match the same pods as this service.
       application: "redis"
       role: "cache"
   spec:
     selector:
+      # See above.
       application: "redis"
       role: "cache"
     ports:
+      # Which ports to route traffic for.
+These should be the same as the sum
+      # of all ports opened by all containers in the port.
       - protocol: "TCP"
         name: "redis"
         port: 6379
+      # Todo: Put promethus here.
       # - protocol: "TCP"
       #   name: "another-redis"
       #   port: 30redis